use-ink/ink/README.md

 }
 ```

-Place this code in the `./lib.rs` file of your flipper contract and run `cargo contract build` to build your first ink! smart contract example.
+Place this code in the `./lib.rs` file of your flipper contract and run `cargo contract build && cargo contract generate-metadata` to build your first ink! smart contract example.

 ## Examples